xerolinux/XeroHub/content/posts/ricing-plasma/index.md

 ### KDE Plasma pieces

-As I said earlier in the post, **KDE Plasma** is made of many elements that can be themes or riced.
+As I said earlier in the post, **KDE Plasma** is made of many elements that can be themed or riced.
 So here, I will be explaining what they are and the tools we need to theme them.

 {{< alert icon="fire" cardColor="#e63946" iconColor="#1d3557" textColor="#f1faee" >}}
 **Friendly Advice :** Never install themes from any repos or the **AUR**.
 Always grab them from source, after you have inspected the code.
 For your own sanity.
 And make sure they are compatible with **Plasma 6**.